 - Finance makes up 10.5% of the Administration and Support Service Area.
-The FY22 Adopted Budget for the Finance department reflects a net County dollar increase of \$681,973 or 27.8% over the FY21 Adopted Budget. - The significant increase to Finance's budget in FY22 is driven by the new Enterprise Resource Planning system the Board of Commissioners approved in FY21.
+The FY22 Recommended Budget for the Finance department reflects a net County dollar increase of \$681,973 or 27.8% over the FY21 Adopted Budget. - The significant increase to Finance's budget in FY22 is driven by the new Enterprise Resource Planning system the Board of Commissioners approved in FY21.
 As part of this new system, the software costs are increasing significantly and while these will be offset by decreases in other software costs, both systems will run concurrently in FY22, meaning these decreases will not be effective in FY22. - Finance submitted an Alternate Service Level request for one Full-Time Risk Management Analyst position.
 Additional information on this request can be found in the appendices.
-This request was not included in the adopted budget.